REACH-WoU/utility_repo/README.md

 - ``` cd utils```
 - ```git checkout -b dev_DB``` (or provide a different name for your dev branch)

 Now you can add changes to __utility_repo__, for example you can move here your existing utils scripts (if they're not already included in this repo).

-Change your directory out of `utils` back to your base repository folder (`cd ..`) and run `git submodule status again`.
+Now change your directory out of `utils` back to your base repository folder:

+- ```cd ..```

+and run `git submodule status again`.
 The output should change to:

 ```
 +56cd7caf704941c60a9f7589c64aad5310fb1855 utils (heads/dev_DB)